codernirdesh/digit-to-words-nepali/README.md

 ## License

-MIT License - see LICENSE file for details.
+BSD 3-Clause License - see LICENSE file for details.

 ## Contributing